modularml/mojo/proposals/value-ownership.md

 This allows clients to implement a simple `copy()` method, but get the internal machinery for free.

 The decorator is a different thing that layers on top of it.
 Decorators in Python are functions that use metaprogramming to change the declaration they are attached to.
-Python does this with dynamic metaprogramming, but we’ll use the interpreter + builtins operations to also enable static metaprogramming in Mojo.
+Python does this with dynamic metaprogramming, but we’ll use the interpreter + built-ins operations to also enable static metaprogramming in Mojo.

 I'm imagining that this will allow someone to write just: